What Makes a Personal Fundraising Page Effective?

 In a similar vein, a solid campaign video isn’t going to guarantee the success of your next peer-to-peer fundraiser by any stretch of the imagination, but it can help you out.
-Because it appears to be a relatively important ingredient of success, we picked out a handful of our favorite campaign videos to inspire you for your next campaign:
+Evidence suggests this is a relatively important ingredient of success.
+These are our favorite campaign videos that will inspire you for your next campaign:

 Editor’s note: If you are encountering a 502 Error on any of the videos, try deleting your cookies and refreshing the page.

 LiNK: Bridge to North Korea

 Liberty in North Korea, an organization working to safely resettle North Korean refugees, often uses video to help reshape public perceptions of the “Hermit Kingdom.”
 This particular video does a wonderful job of showing potential supporters why they should get involved as fundraisers.
 It doesn’t just articulate a theory of change, it shows how that change is happening.
 Then the video explains exactly how each fundraiser fits into the broader solution, giving each supporter their own individual part to play in the larger movement.